BYLAWS FOR TEXAS STATE HORSE COUNCIL, INC., a TEXAS NONPROFIT CORPORATION

 (1) Elected Officers

 The officers of the Corporation shall be elected by the membership, and shall be as follows: President, Vice-President, Secretary, and Treasurer.
 Additional officers may be elected or appointed by the directors as deemed necessary.
-All of the officers shall be elected by ballot.
+All of the officers shall be elected by vote.
 A simple majority vote of eligible and present members shall elect.

 Only members in good standing shall be eligible to hold office.

 Each officer shall hold office for two years beginning January 1st and continuing until December 31st or until his successor is elected.
 The President shall be limited to two consecutive terms.

 These officers shall perform the duties prescribed in these bylaws and by the parliamentary authority adopted by the Corporation.
 (See Article VIII Parliamentary Authority)